Blueberry Vinaigrette is sweet and refreshing dressing that will make your favorite summer dishes pop!

 Plump, ripened berries go hand in hand with the long, sun-filled days of summer.
 All winter long, I look forward to the vibrant colored, sweet-smelling varieties of berries that line the tables of our favorite farm stands this time of year.
 Blueberries are perhaps my favorite.
 So when I found Keith in the kitchen one afternoon, surrounded by bottles, measuring spoons, and looking a bit like a mad scientist, I was pleased to discover that he was concocting a delightfully light and sweet blueberry vinaigrette just for me.

 I am always in awe of how quickly Keith can whip up an incredible salad dressing.
-I used to scratch my head in amazement when we would sit down to eat dinner and he would pop back up, realizing that he had nothing to put on the salad he had made.
-He would disappear into the kitchen, and then magically re-appear in a few short minutes with a homemade dressing that was better than any I had ever tasted from a bottle.
+I used to scratch my head in amazement when we would sit down to eat dinner and he would pop back up.
+He realized that he had nothing to put on the salad he had made.
+He disappeared into the kitchen, then magically re-appeared in a few minutes with a homemade dressing that was better than any I had ever tasted from a bottle.

-A sweet, refreshing dressing that can accompany many different salads and entrées, from a simple salad to a marinade for fish and poultry.
+Ditch the bottle for good!
+This sweet, refreshing dressing can accompany make a simple salad pop, or serve as a marinade for fish and poultry.

 - 2 Tbsp sugar

 - Using a stick blender (or stand blender), place all ingredients but oil and blend until berries are blended and smooth.